grpc/proposal/L13-python-interceptors.md

 ### Interface: Client Call Details

-To intercept the RPC, gRPC needs to describe the upcoming RPC that enables the interceptor function to inspect and modify the call options.
+To intercept an RPC, we first require an interface by which a developer may inspect and modify options pertaining to a specific call.
 Hence we introduce the new interface `grpc.ClientCallDetails`, which contains five properties:

 ```Python
 class ClientCallDetails(six.with_metaclass(abc.ABCMeta)):